 |Best Large Lunch Box||Under Armour 12-Can Soft Cooler||SEE IT||

 This lunch box can double as a mini cooler for longer trips.

 |Best Hard-Case Lunch Box||YETI Daytrip Lunch Box||SEE IT||

 The strong design will make sure food doesn’t get crushed and stays fresh.

-- BEST SOFT-SIDED INSULATED LUNCH BOX: Carhartt Deluxe Lunch Cooler
+- Best Overall: Carhartt Deluxe Lunch Cooler

-- BEST HARD-CASE INSULATED LUNCH BOX: YETI Daytrip Lunch Box
+- Best Hard-Case: YETI Daytrip Lunch Box